 The following is a list of included activities on this trip.
 Other activities are optional and will be at your own expense.

-City Palace, Cooking class, Market walk, Traditional dance show, Lake Cruise (Udaipur)
+City Palace, Cooking class, Market walk, Traditional dance show, Lake cruise (Udaipur)

 Jeep Village Safari (Bhenswara)

-Meherangarh Fort, Market walk, Bishnoi Village Safari (Jodhpur)
+Mehrangarh Fort, Market walk, Bishnoi Village Safari (Jodhpur)